Competitive Mexican production costs and meaningful economic reforms have come at the right time

 Morgan Stanley analysts, Manoj Pradhan and Johnathan Gardner, see rising overseas labor costs and anticipation of an energy revolution in Mexico, which will lower prices in the future, as the main reasons that Mexico’s economic tide is destined to rise.

-Mexican production costs, when compared with those in the United States and and its main low cost competitor, China, will continue to be the source of Mexico’s sustained ability to attract billions of foreign direct investment dollars that will be pumped into the country’s manufacturing sector.
+Mexican production costs, when compared with those in the United States and its main low-cost competitor, China, will continue to be the source of Mexico’s sustained ability to attract billions of foreign direct investment dollars that will be pumped into the country’s manufacturing sector.

 - Mexico’s productivity has surged in recent years in relation to its competitor for shares of the US market for imported goods;